-Options are also a derivative instrument that employ leverage to invest in commodities.
+Options are also derivative instruments that employ leverage to speculate in commodities.
 As with futures, options have an expiration date.
-However, options also have a strike price, which is the price above which the option finishes in the money.
+However, options also have a strike price, which determines whether the option has value at expiration.

-ETFs are financial instruments that trade as shares on exchanges in the same way that stocks do.
+ETFs (exchange-traded funds) are financial instruments that trade as shares on exchanges in the same way that stocks do.

-While ETFs may seem like the perfect proxy for investing in silver, traders should be aware of their considerable risks and costs.
+While ETFs may seem like the perfect proxy for speculating on silver, traders should be aware of their considerable risks and costs.

-Many ETFs invest in silver futures or options.
-As for the ETFs that invest in silver itself, those funds incur the same storage and security costs that individuals do.
+Many ETFs trade in silver futures or options.
+As for the ETFs that trade in silver itself, those funds incur the same storage and security costs that individuals do.
 Ultimately, these costs get passed on to the trader.

 When stock markets decline, ETF prices sometimes decline as well.
-Investors could find that their silver investment is behaving like a stock investment.
+Speculators could find that their silver purchase is behaving like a stock.

 4 Leading Silver ETFs